Claire-Potter/Disney-Star/README.md

 1. The Generate button on the home screen was moved to display within the single column view as this was more visually appealing than displaying next to the character box.
 An arrow either side of the character box was added to scroll between characters.
 2. The original quiz was designed to display the questions as separate written, picture or audio questions.
 In designing the layout of the page, the three question types were included across all questions as visually it worked much better to bring life and character to the quiz.
 3. Originally the score tracker was just going to be formatted as 0/25.
 A pop up would then say whether the user got the question right or wrong.
 Instead the tracker was featured at the bottom of the quiz and included an indicator per question whether the user scored correctly or incorrectly.
 This was combined with the colour of the question option turning green for correct or red for wrong.
 If wrong the correct option would then display in green.
+4. A timer was added to the quiz which was not included in the original design.
-4. The mobile version of the quiz pictures was going to display the four quiz pictures as a column, however with a single column display and sizing the images remaind in a grid as per the larger screen display.
+5. The mobile version of the quiz pictures was going to display the four quiz pictures as a column, however with a single column display and sizing the images remaind in a grid as per the larger screen display.
-5. The results page, next steps section included an additional icon back to the home page alongside the redo quiz icon and the icon to access the Disney store.
+6. The results page, next steps section included an additional icon back to the home page alongside the redo quiz icon and the icon to access the Disney store.

 ## Technologies